Documentation

 On mobile devices:

-• The vehicle list is hidden by default — tap the list icon (top-left of the map) to open it as a full-screen drawer
+• The vehicle list fills the full screen when open — tap the toggle button (top-left of the map) to show or hide it

 • The Vehicle Details drawer slides up from the bottom